vais-ral/CIL-Docs/docs/beamhardening.rst

 These commands then set the material and energy to which we wish to correct the data via the **setcormat** command, and then alter the default orders of the fit variables.
-The **fitatt** command fits the given initial guess using the lines of the image data, 800, but only every 10th line.
+The **fitatt** command fits the given initial guess across all the lines of the image data (800) but only using every 10th line, which is adequate in most cases.
 This fit may take around a minute to run.
 Finally the fitted spectrum and correction curve is plotted.
 Note that in this case there is no variation of the fit with line number so only a single correction curve will be generated.